 It is difficult to say exactly how much time you will need for class preparation because each person's needs are different.
-A typical rule of thumb is that once you are comfortable with reading legal opinions, you will likely need at least three hours of preparation for each class meeting; however, you may find that this varies widely over the course of the semester and as your critical reading skills improve.
-This estimate includes reading your casebook, briefing the cases, reviewing and consolidating prior notes, creating outlines, and completing practice CALI questions or other practice questions.
+A typical rule of thumb is that once you are comfortable with reading statutory provisions and legal opinions, you will likely need at least three hours of preparation for each class meeting; however, you may find that this varies widely over the course of the semester and as your critical reading skills improve.
+This estimate includes reading your casebook and rule book, briefing the cases, reviewing and consolidating prior notes, creating outlines, and completing practice CALI questions or other practice questions.